 - Sensitive teeth

 How is gum disease treated?

 The main goal of treatment is to control the infection.
 The number and types of treatment will vary, depending on the extent of the disease.
 Any type of treatment requires that the patient keep up good daily care at home.
 The doctor may also suggest changing certain behaviours, such as quitting smoking, as a way to improve treatment outcome.

 Early to moderate Gum Disease or Periodontal Disease

-New studies show that more effective treatment of gum diseases brings together two components; 1. educating patients in the proper management of plaque removal and oral hygiene techniques.
+New studies show that more effective treatment brings together two components; 1. educating patients in the proper management of plaque removal and oral hygiene techniques.
 This is a critical component in the success of halting the disease progression 2.
 Meticulous removal of plaque and calculus from the gum pockets (debridement).
-In this way, treatment targets the causes and effects of gum disease, namely the bacteria initiating disease at the edge of the gum and the bacteria progressing the disease within the gum pockets.
+In this way, treatment targets the causes and effects, namely the bacteria initiating disease at the edge of the gum and the bacteria progressing the disease within the gum pockets.